-Similarly, my dad always loved the store-bought Pecan Sandies, and I did, too.
-They weren’t overly sweet and certainly didn’t hold the chocolatey appeal of a Fudge Stripe or an Oreo, but their plainness was (is!) oddly satisfying.
+Similarly, my dad always loved the store-bought Pecan Sandies, and I did too.
+They weren’t overly sweet, and while they didn’t hold the chocolatey appeal of a Fudge Stripe or an Oreo, their plainness was (is!) quite satisfying.

 Yields 16 cookies.

 - 1 cup (112 grams) blanched almond flour (not the heartier meal with dark pieces of skin in it)

 - 3 tablespoons softened butter (very soft but not melted)

 - 3 tablespoons powdered sugar

 - Optional: 1/4 teaspoon almond extract